The World's Best Places to Shark Cage Dive

 Great White Shark Cage Diving

-Isla Guadalupe is, without doubt, the best place in the world to dive with great white sharks.
-Lying 150 miles off the Baja California Peninsula, this uninhabited volcanic island is only accessible via liveaboard, and a good number of boats offer cage diving experiences here.
-Departing from San Diego in the US, or Ensenada in Mexico, the journey out and back makes for a 5 or 6-day trip, offering 3 full days of thrilling shark cage diving.
+Isla Guadalupe is undoubtedly the best place in the world to dive with great white sharks.
+Located 150 miles off the Baja California Peninsula, this uninhabited volcanic island is only accessible via liveaboard, with many boats offering cage diving experiences.
+Trips depart from San Diego, USA, or Ensenada, Mexico, making for a 5-6 day adventure with 3 full days of thrilling shark cage diving.

 Note: Shark cage diving in Guadalupe was closed indefinitely in 2022.